insqu/sc/README.md

 ```sh
 sudo apt-get upgrade
 ```
-First we will install node.js using our package manager.
+Next we will instaall `node.js` using our package manager

-> note: https://nodejs.org/en/download/package-manager/ detailed instructions on setting up node.js for your distribution can be found here.
+> Note: https://nodejs.org/en/download/package-manager/ detailed instructions on setting up node.js for your distribution can be found here
 > Please ensure you do not install a version greater than v16.x as it is not supported by Hardhat

-Since we are using an Ubuntu instance, we can follow the instructions given here: https://github.com/nodesource/distributions/blob/master/README.md
+Since we are using an Ubuntu instance, we can follow the instructions given here: https://github.com/nodesource/distributions/blob/master/README.md\
 First we run:
 ```sh
 curl -fsSL https://deb.nodesource.com/setup_16.x | sudo -E bash -